PEGCETACOPLAN INJ,SOLN

 - Infusion duration: 30 minutes if using two infusion sides, or 60 minutes if using one infusion site

-- Obtained via specialty pharmacy
+- Patient can self-administer; obtained via specialty pharmacy

 REMS Requirements

-- Providers must counsel patients on the risk of serious infection
+- Providers must counsel patients on the risk of serious infection and provide REMS educational materials

-- Patients must be vaccinated against encapsulated bacteria (Streptococcus pneumoniae, Neisseria meningitidis, Hemophilus influenzae) prior to initiation
+- Patients must be vaccinated against encapsulated bacteria (Streptococcus pneumoniae, Neisseria meningitidis, Hemophilus influenzae)

 - Hypersensitivity to pegcetacoplan or any component of the formulation